Komal7209/Komal7209/README.md

 <!-- ### My name is Ritika Dhiman and I'm a Full stack developer.
 I'm from Chandigarh, India and currently working as a Machine Learning Research Intern at Design and Innovation Centre, Panjab University and building my technical skills as a Web Developer at Neog Bootcamp.
 I will be contributing as a mentor at the Open Source Day 2021 in association with virtual Grace Hopper Celebration 2021 and giving back to thhe strong community of women in technology. -->

 ### My name is Komal Pal and I'm a React Native developer and Data Scientist.
 I'm from Amritsar, India.
+I love to build project on React Native and would happy to innovate things where data science plays its key role.
+I'm always ready to brainstorm over data structure and algorithm for building which could be of efficient time complexity and space requirements

 #### 👩🏻‍💻 Here's a link to my [Portfolio](https://komal7209.github.io/MyPortfolio/)